4 Quick ways to check version on Windows 11

 3. Confirm the version of Windows 11 and the build number.

-After you complete the steps, the system will reveal the version, and you will know if you have the latest version or if you have to upgrade.
+After you complete the steps, the system will reveal the version, and you will know if you have the latest version or have to upgrade.

 Check Windows 11 version from Command Prompt